Setnr/carla-driving-simulator/README.md

+# Carla Faulty Sensor Extension
-This repository is inteded to extend the Carla-Driving-Simulator by a faulty version of the implemented sensors.
+This repository is intended to extend the Carla-Driving-Simulator by a faulty version of the implemented sensors.
 In the real world, several factors influence the normal operation of sensors and thus an ideal output may be easily simulated, yet not realistic.
 The goal of this work is to create a modified version of the existing radar and lidar sensor, that is capable of producing falsified data, matching various real-world effects and influences.
-In the end, these sensors can be used to create a more realistic perpection output, or to train and validate other applications with incorrect sensor outputs.
+In the end, these sensors can be used to create a more realistic perception output, or to train and validate other applications with incorrect sensor outputs.

+## General
 The Radar aswell as the Lidar got extended by certain models.
 ```python
 class Scenario(Enum):